Defeasible RDFS via Rational Closure: Defeasible

-\nd In order to prove the above proposition, we introduce the notion of proof tree and prove some lemmas beforehand.
+In order to prove the above claim, we introduce the notion of proof tree and prove some lemmas beforehand.
 To start with, we reformulate the classical notion of proof tree for $\rhodfbot$.